Medieval literature: Anonymity

-A notable amount of medieval literature is anonymous.
-This is not only due to the lack of documents from a period, but also due to an interpretation of the author's role that differs considerably from the romantic interpretation of the term in use today.
-Medieval authors often deeply respected the classical writers and the Church Fathers and tended to re-tell and embellish stories they had heard or read rather than invent new stories.
-And even when they did, they often claimed to be handing down something from an auctor instead.
-From this point of view, the names of the individual authors seemed much less important, and therefore many important works were never attributed to any specific person.
+A notable proportion of medieval literature is anonymous.
+The lack of information about authors is due in part to the paucity of documents from this period but also to a medieval conception of the author's role which differs considerably from modern views on authorship (which come from the Romantics).
+Medieval authors often deeply respected classical writers and the Church Fathers and tended to retell and embellish stories they had heard or read rather than invent new stories.
+And even when they did invent, they often claimed to be handing down something from an auctor instead.
+In this light, the names of the authors themselves seemed much less important, and as a result many important works were never properly attributed.

 Types of writing

 Religious

 Theological works were the dominant form of literature typically found in libraries during the Middle Ages.
 Catholic clerics were the intellectual center of society in the Middle Ages, and it is their literature that was produced in the greatest quantity.

-Countless hymns survive from this time period (both liturgical and paraliturgical).
-The liturgy itself was not in fixed form, and numerous competing missals set out individual conceptions of the order of the mass.
+Countless hymns survive from this period (both liturgical and paraliturgical).
+The liturgy itself was not in fixed form, and numerous competing missals set out the mass in varying orders.
 Religious scholars such as Anselm of Canterbury, Thomas Aquinas, and Pierre Abélard wrote lengthy theological and philosophical treatises, often attempting to reconcile the teachings of the Greek and Roman pagan authors with the doctrines of the Church.
-Hagiographies, or "lives of the saints", were also frequently written, as an encouragement to the devout and a warning to others.
+Hagiographies, or "lives of the saints", were also frequently written, as an encouragement to the devout and a warning to the wayward.

 The Golden Legend of Jacobus de Voragine reached such popularity that, in its time, it was reportedly read more often than the Bible.
 Francis of Assisi was a prolific poet, and his Franciscan followers frequently wrote poetry themselves as an expression of their piety.
 Dies Irae and Stabat Mater are two of the most powerful Latin poems on religious subjects.
 Goliardic poetry (four-line stanzas of satiric verse) was an art form used by some clerics to express dissent.
 The only widespread religious writing that was not produced by clerics were the mystery plays: growing out of simple tableaux re-enactments of a single Biblical scene, each mystery play became its village's expression of the key events in the Bible.
-The text of these plays was often controlled by local guilds, and mystery plays would be performed regularly on set feast-days, often lasting all day long and into the night.
+The text of these plays was often controlled by local guilds, and performances were held regularly on set feast-days, often lasting all day long and into the night.

 During the Middle Ages, the Jewish population of Europe also produced a number of outstanding writers.
-Maimonides, born in Cordoba, Spain, and Rashi, born in Troyes, France, are two of the best-known and most influential of these Jewish authors.
+Maimonides (born in Cordoba, Spain) and Rashi (born in Troyes, France) are two of the best-known and most influential of these Jewish authors.